Jeux d'eau (Ravel): Music

-Orenstein summarises the structure: "the opening and closing sonorities of Jeux d'eau are the chord of the major seventh, which enjoys a privileged position throughout".
+Orenstein summarises the structure: "the opening and closing sonorities of Jeux d'eau are the major seventh chord, which enjoys a privileged position throughout".
 In Orenstein's analysis the work is based on two themes, the second of which is pentatonic, "treated quite freely".
-After an extensive development section, the two themes return and the work ends in "a sweeping cascade" of hemidemisemiquavers.
-Ravel makes pronounced use of the higher and lower register of the keyboard.
+After an extensive development section, the two themes return and the work ends in "a sweeping cascade" of sixty-fourth notes.
+Ravel makes pronounced use of the higher and lower registers of the keyboard.

 Recordings

 Recordings of Jeux d'eau include:

 From the 78 r.p.m. era: